apache/jena-site/source/documentation/tdb/tdb-xloader.md

 is stability and reliability for long running loading, running on modest hardware and can be use to load a database on rotating disk or SSD.

-xloader is not a replacement for regular TDB1 and TDB2 loaders.
+`xloader` is not a replacement for regular TDB1 and TDB2 loaders.
+It is for very large datasets.

 There are two scripts to load data using the xloader subsystem.

-"tdb1.xloader", which was called "tdbloader2" and has some improvements.
+"tdb1.xloader", which was called "tdbloader2", has some improvements.

-It is not as fast as other TDB loaders on dataset where the general loaders work without encountering progressive slowdown.
+It is not as fast as other TDB loaders on datasets where the general loaders work without encountering progressive slowdown.

 The xloaders for TDB1 and TDB2 are not identical.
 The TDB2 xloader is more